-To further demonstrate the identification of model parameters, we report the model-implied sensitivity of moments with respect to parameter values in Online Appendix Table E9 (i.e., the Jacobian matrix).
-We place the parameters on columns and model-implied moments on rows.
-To make a clear presentation of the identification, we reorder the parameters and moments in this table so that the parameters are lined up with the main identifying moments around the diagonal (the order of parameters and moments are therefore slightly different from that reported in Table 5).
-The table reports how model-implied moments change as we perturb the model parameters.
+moments change as we perturb the model parameters.
 We want to emphasize two caveats for this table.
 First, even though we explain how some moments are more informative in identifying certain parameters, the SMM estimator extracts information from all moments in order to infer parameter values in the estimation process.
-The mapping between the moments and parameters are clearly not one-to-one.
+The mapping between the moments and parameters are clearly not one to one.
 Second, we focus on explaining the economic intuition behind the links between some moments and certain parameters.
 Even though these moments often carry a large magnitude in the Jacobian matrix, which is consistent with our discussion of identification above, there are occasionally other moments that have an even larger magnitude.
 This is not a challenge to our discussion of identification, but simply implies that other moments may carry important information regarding the parameter of interest too, which necessitates the use of the SMM estimator.

-5.2 Estimation Results
+4.2 Estimation results

 We solve the model numerically and estimate it using SMM.
 Panel A of Table 5 summarizes the estimated parameter values.
-The parameter $\omega$ , which determines the extent of information asymmetry, is estimated to be 0.697.
-This estimate implies that there is only 30% of chance that target private information is fully revealed to the acquirer during the merger process.
+The parameter ω , which determines the extent of information asymmetry, is estimated to be 0.697.
+This estimate implies an only 30% of chance that target private information is fully revealed to the acquirer during the merger process.
 Information asymmetry, therefore, is substantial, and it creates significant barriers in the market for corporate control and hurts efficient asset reallocation in the economy.

-Acquirer announcement returns are negatively correlated with equity usage in the data, and the estimated $\Lambda = 0.051$ helps the model fit this data feature fairly well.
-Though our model does not endogenize the mechanism of this market reaction to the method of payment, a positive $\Lambda$ captures the costs of using equity payment in takeover offers.
+Acquirer announcement returns are negatively correlated with equity usage in the data, and the estimated $\Lambda\!=\!0.051$ helps the model fit this data feature fairly well.
+Though our model does not endogenize the mechanism of this market reaction to the method of payment, a positive Λ captures the costs of using equity payment in takeover offers.
 It leads to a critical tradeoff in the method of payment: acquirers prefer using equity to hedge adverse selection risk, but equity payment is accepted at a discounted price due to the negative market reaction to the announcement of equity bids.

-The parameter of the R&D cost function, $\chi = 58.2$ delivers an average R&D intensity of 5.84%.
-The persistence of productivity $\rho = 0.863$ is quite high.
+The parameter of the R&D cost function, $\chi=58.2$ delivers an average R&D intensity of 5.84%.
+The persistence of productivity $\rho=0.863$ is quite high.
 This delivers a persistence of log firm value of 0.965; very close to the empirical value of 0.944 observed in the data.
 It suggests that the productivity gains from successful innovation are long-lasting.
-The standard deviation of innovation $\sigma = 0.374$ is large compared to the mean of $\log(z) = -1.29$ .
+The standard deviation of innovation $\sigma=0.374$ is large compared to the mean of $\log(z)=-1.29$.
 It indicates that there is a non-negligible amount of information asymmetry regarding the innovation of a firm conducted in recent periods.

-The estimated probability of exogenous exit $\psi$ is 0.024.
-Combined with the endogenous exit due to M&A at 0.0165, this delivers a firm entry rate of 4.09%, which is close to the value of 4.57% in our sample, and the overall Compustat entry rate of 5% found in Acemoglu, Akcigit, and Celik (2018).
+The estimated probability of exogenous exit ψ is 0.024.
+Combined with the endogenous exit due to M&A at 0.0165, this delivers a firm entry rate of 4.09%, which is close to the value of 4.57% in our sample, and the overall Compustat entry rate of 5% found in Acemoglu, Akcigit, and Celik (Forthcoming).

-We estimate $\gamma$ , the scale factor in merger technology, to be 3.636.
-A benchmark value of $\gamma = 2$ implies that there is no synergy gain when two identical firms merge together.
+We estimate γ , the scale factor in merger technology, to be 3.636.
+A benchmark value of $\gamma=2$ implies that there is no synergy gain when two identical firms merge together.
 Our estimate of this parameter indicates that, on average, observed mergers create significant value for the merging pairs.